mpedziwiatr02/Invertechs-Integration/README.md

 The integration leverages the Inver Energy App API to communicate with your devices, providing real-time data.

-This integration is an alpha release.
+This integration is an initial release.
 Please report any issues or provide feedback to help improve the integration.
 Thank you for your support!

 ## Features
 * This integration uses the API to gather the data.
 It does not work locally.
 Credentials are required to access the API.
 It is queried with 5-minute intervals.